-Grantholder-linked student support values (Only applicable for large, integrated team projects)

-- Bursaries are awarded as per the NRF rules for grantholder-linked bursaries and will require the nomination of the selected students (this can be done online at https://nrfsubmission.nrf.ac.za). - The 2016/17 NRF Bursaries, Scholarships Values, Rules and Guidelines can be downloaded at: - http://www.nrf.ac.za/sites/default/files/documents/NRF%20Bursary%20%26%20Scholarship%20Values%20Rules%20and%20Guidelines%202016_17.pdf - When an award is supplemented from grantholder running costs, it can be topped up by a maximum of only R20 000 p.a.

-Student support is available within the following categories:
+- > Grantholder-linked student support is only applicable for large, integrated team projects - > Bursaries are awarded as per the NRF rules for grantholder-linked bursaries and will require the nomination of the selected students online at https://nrfsubmission.nrf.ac.za. - When an award is supplemented from grantholder running costs, it can be topped up by a maximum of R20 000 p.a. - > Student support is available within the following categories:

-Honours / Final year BTech student assistantships (full time) R 50 000 p.a.
+Honours / Final year BTech student assistantships (full time) R 65 000 p.a.